Siemens Desiro: Greece

-OSE owns and TrainOSE operates twenty electric Desiro EMU-5 (OSE class 460) equipped for the 25-kV overhead catenary system.
-They operate on the Piraeus-Athens Airport, Piraeus-Kiato, Ano Liosia-Athens Airport and Athens-Chalcis suburban lines and as a stopping service on the mainline between Thessaloniki and Larissa, which is advertised as a regional service.
-OSE is in litigation with the joint venture of Siemens & Hellenic Shipyards for the supply of those 20 Desiro.
+OSE owns and TrainOSE operates twenty electric Desiro EMU-5 (OSE class 460) equipped for the 25-kV overhead catenary system as part of the Proastiakos fleet.
+They operate on the Athens Suburban Railway network and as a stopping service on the mainline between Thessaloniki and Larissa, which is advertised as a regional service.
+OSE is in litigation with the joint venture of Siemens & Hellenic Shipyards for the supply of those 20 Desiros.

 Hungary

 At present 31 diesel Desiros are in service with MÁV (including the eight units from Greece), mainly as suburban trains on the regional line between Debrecen - Nagykereki and Budapest - Lajosmizse and as an express train between Budapest and Baja.
 Also used as local trains between Füzesabony and Debrecen and InterRegio train between Győr and Balatonszentgyörgy via Tapolca.
 During the summer months (when fewer units are used on the Budapest suburban routes) Desiros appear on some local train diagram on the north shore of the Lake Balaton.
 Desiros are used as "Helikon InterRegio" trains between Győr, Kaposvár, and Pécs.
 Desiros are also in service as InterRegio trains between Szombathely and Pécs.